-Federal, state and local governments enact statutes to criminalize the conduct of particular concern to them.
-For example, a city may determine that it is a misdemeanor to panhandle, while the federal government decides that it is a federal crime to lie on an immigrant visa application.
-Some criminal charges have been around for centuries, such as robbery and perjury, while others are added over time.
-An example is the recent creation of the crime of cyberbullying.
-Once lawmakers adopt a statute, police officers and prosecutors are responsible for enforcing it.
+Federal, state, and local governments enact statutes to criminalize the conduct of particular concern.
+For example, a city council may determine that it is a misdemeanor to panhandle in public places, while the United States Congress passes legislation that defines a federal crime for lying on an immigrant visa application.
+Some criminal charges have been around for centuries, such as robbery and perjury, while others have been added over time to reflect changing societal concerns or new technologies.
+One recent example is the proliferation of new statutes defining the crime of cyberbullying.
+Once lawmakers adopt criminal statutes, police officers and prosecutors are responsible for enforcing them.

-Prosecutors have some leeway in deciding what criminal charges to bring, or whether to pursue the case at all.
+Prosecutors have some leeway in deciding what criminal charges to bring, or whether to pursue a particular case at all.
 A prosecution formally begins with either a grand jury indictment or the filing of a criminal complaint.
-If the jury convicts, judges often follow sentencing guidelines that tell them how much weight to give to factors such as a defendant's past criminal convictions (if any) in fashioning an appropriate sentence.
+From that point, the parties will engage in plea negotiations and/or pretrial motions in an effort to avoid or improve their chances at trial.
+At trial, their cases will be heard by jurors.
+When cases that proceed to trial end in convictions, judges often follow sentencing guidelines that tell them how much weight to give relevant factors, such as the defendant's past criminal convictions (if any) in fashioning an appropriate sentence.

-The U.S. Constitution entitles people charged with crimes to numerous procedural rights, including Miranda warnings, a speedy trial, a right to be free from unlawful searches, and a right to confront accusers.
-A defendant who wishes to challenge a conviction or sentence can file an appeal with a higher court.
-There is also a separate method of appealing called petitioning for a writ of habeas corpus, which is a way of disputing the legal basis for one's imprisonment.
+The U.S. Constitution entitles people charged with crimes to numerous procedural rights, including Miranda warnings, the right to a speedy trial, the right to be free from unlawful searches, and the right to confront accusers.
+A convicted defendant who wishes to challenge a conviction or sentence can file an appeal with a higher court.
+There is also a separate method of challenging the legality of punishment with a petition for a writ of habeas corpus, which is a way of disputing the legal basis for one's imprisonment.

-If You're Facing Criminal Charges, You Need an Attorney
+If You are Facing Criminal Charges, You Need an Attorney